 The MEMS sensor is used to find out if there is a displacement in the position of the railway track.
 The Voltage sensor uses the principle of conductivity and a beam of voltage is passed through one edge of the railway track and is expected to be received on the other end.
 This ensures that there is no breakage in connectivity.
 The third sensor is an IR sensor which contains both a receiver and transmitter which is used to detect the obstacles.

 An LCD screen to display the intermediate outcomes.
-Eveything is connected to the raspberry pi and through the tasks are executed.
-An UART is fitted to the wifi module to sync the information with the webpage.
+Everything is connected to the micro controller and through the tasks are executed.
+An UART is fitted to the WiFi module to sync the information with the webpage.

-4.5 DESIGN AND IMPLEMENTATION CONSTRAINTS
+4.4 DESIGN AND IMPLEMENTATION CONSTRAINTS